Definition

 Social Cohesion as a Process

-- Promoting Dialogue and Understanding: This involves encouraging constructive dialogue and understanding among different groups in society to bridge differences and address social tensions, fostering a more open and inclusive society.
+- Promoting Dialogue and Understanding: This involves encouraging constructive dialogue and understanding among different groups in society inorder to bridge differences and address social tensions, fostering a more open and inclusive society.
 This effort to bridge differences is crucial for creating a more peaceful and harmonious society.

 Values Reflected in Social Cohesion